armanvaziri/Crypto-Ticker/README.md

-# Crypto-Ticker by Arman Vaziri
+# CryptoTracker by Arman Vaziri

 App that displays real-time information about various coins in various currencies.
 Parses data from Cryptonator API using JSON.